 The City of Owatonna’s treatment plant was built in 1987.
 The average daily flow through the wastewater system is approximately 3.5 to 4.0 MGD with the maximum peak daily flow of 10.00 MGD.

 As a property owner, you own your sewer service from the building to the City sewer main.
 The City owns and maintains the sewer main which is generally located in the middle of the street.
 The City cleans and inspects the main lines according to the Owatonna Sanitary Sewer Maintenance Policy.
 Maintenance crew's use a high pressure jet of water to clean the walls of the sewer main and push material and debris downstream where is can be removed at a manhole.

-Slow Drains - When you experience slow drains or sewer back-up, it is important to call the Wastewater Treatment Facility in addition to calling your plumber.
+When you experience slow drains or sewer back-up, it is important to call the Wastewater Treatment Facility in addition to calling your plumber.
 We will inspect the City sewer main and determine if the blockage is in the mainline or the private service line.
 If the problem is in the City main, we can alleviate the problem at no cost to you.
 If the problem is in the private sewer line, staff will advise you of any action you should take.

-The most common causes of sewer backups are:
+Causes of sanitary sewer backups are:

 - Putting items down your drain that should be put into your garbage